lejuans01/My-Streams/Single Ch Streams/Readme.md

-I do not have a m3u done yet for files hosted here.
+All m3u files are single play streams.

-All single channel streams, hosted on another repo.( insolencetvgo ) https://github.com/InsolenceWillow/insolencetvgo/blob/main/insolencetvgo.m3u
+More Playlists US Channels from: ( insolencetvgo ) https://github.com/InsolenceWillow/insolencetvgo/blob/main/insolencetvgo.m3u

 Must use this raw URL in your player for them to work.